 This will bring up the Device Installations Settings window.
 Here you will need to change the option from Yes, do this automatically to No, let me choose what to do.
 And then select the option Never install driver Software from Windows Update.
 Next, click the Save Changes button.

-After this Windows will still install regular software updates, but no longer automatically update the drivers on you system.
+After this Windows will still install regular software updates through Windows Update.
+But the drivers on you system are no longer automatically updated.

-Of course we recommend checking and updating your drivers with our DriverFinder sofware, so you can decide which updates to install and which not!
+Of course we recommend checking and updating your drivers with our DriverFinder software.
+That way you can decide which updates to install and which not!